meetuparchive/mwp-cli/docs/deploy.md

 set to the `IN_USE_ADDRESSES` quota value shown in GAE

 #### `--deployCount`
+_Default: `1`_.
 The number of parallel versions to deploy.
 Helpful for scaling beyond the maximum `maxInstances` value.
-Defaults to `1`

 #### `--targetTraffic`
+_Default: `100`_.
 The total percentage of traffic to be migrated to the deployment.

-Defaults to `100`
+## Command: `deploy clean`

+### Options

+#### `--serving`

+_Default: 3_.
+Integer number of deployments to keep 'warm', ready to receive traffic.

-#### `--pollWait`
+#### `--available`

-The time to wait between deployment progress checks
+_Default: 20_.
+Integer number of deployments to keep 'cold', ready to be started.
+Older deployments will be deleted from GAE, although the container images will still be available in Google Container Registry for re-deployment.